Friday Fun Food Facts – June 13, 2025

 Food Trucks

-• Great news as the Raleigh Food Truck Rodeo returns to downtown Raleigh on Saturday, June 28th from noon until 6 p.m. all along Fayetteville Street.
+• Great news as the Raleigh Food Truck Rodeo returns to downtown Raleigh on Saturday, June 28th from noon until 6 p.m. along Fayetteville Street.
 From savory flavors to sweet treats, there’s something to satisfy every craving and cuisine curiosity.
 Whether you’re a fan of gourmet burgers, delicious tacos, or decadent desserts, our food truck rodeo promises to have something for everyone!
 Visit their Facebook event page here.

 • Looking to find your favorite food truck (or stalking them and simply don’t want to have to admit it)?
 We understand.
 Find them on Street Food Finder here.